Safeguarding Policy

 • Children who suffer from sexually transmitted infections or become pregnant.

-Both staff and children receive education about CSE and CCE through the PSHE curriculum and children are supported to keep themselves safe.
-At times, this includes referral for specialist support from professionals, this is then shared with all stakeholders to support the child.
-The school raises awareness with children and parents / carers providing advice and will sign post parents / carers to further advice.eg NSPCC/ PANTS.
+Both staff and pupils receive education about CSE and CCE through the PSHE curriculum and pupils are supported to keep themselves safe.
+At times, this includes referral for specialist support from professionals, this is then shared with all stakeholders to support the pupil.
+The school raises awareness with pupil and Parents / Carers providing advice and will sign post Parents / Carers to further advice.eg NSPCC/ PANTS.
 PANTS is a simple acronym devised to teach children the underwear rule:

 • Privates are private;